St. Stephens, Alabama

-St. Stephens is an unincorporated census-designated place in Washington County, Alabama, United States.
-Its population is 580.
+St. Stephens or Saint Stephens is an unincorporated census-designated place in Washington County, Alabama, United States.
+As of the 2020 census, St. Stephens had a population of 415.
 Located near the Tombigbee River in the southwestern part of the state and 67 miles north of Mobile, it is composed of two distinct sites: Old St. Stephens and New St. Stephens.
 The Old St. Stephens site lies directly on the river and is no longer inhabited.
 It was the territorial capital of the Alabama Territory.
 Now encompassed by the Old St. Stephens Historical Park, it is listed on the National Register of Historic Places.

 Changes in the territorial capital and transportation resulted in the Old St. Stephens site being bypassed by development.
 "New" St. Stephens developed two miles inland around a railway station, but adjacent to the old site.
 It is the location of the post office, Baptist and Methodist churches, and residences.
 It has one building listed on the National Register and another on the Alabama Register of Landmarks and Heritage.

 Demographics

 St. Stephens first appeared on the 1890 U.S. Census as an unincorporated village.
-It did not reappear again until 2010 when it was classified as a census-designated place (CDP).
+It did not reappear again until 2010 when it was classified as a census designated place in the 2010 U.S. census.

+St. Stephens CDP, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.